 (2.0 hour interactive program)

-ASTP is unlike most alcohol programs because it acknowledges that some college students drink, and rather than try to impose abstinence on college students, it acknowledges that any steps toward reduced risk are steps in the right direction.
+ASTP is unlike most alcohol programs because it acknowledges that some college students drink, and rather than try to impose abstinence on college students, acknowledges that any steps toward reduced risk are steps in the right direction.

 The goal of ASTP is to educate students about alcohol-related behavior while increasing their interest in critically examining their drinking patterns and eventually implementing the skills they learn.
 In doing so, participants can learn to recognize high-risk situations and to minimize the potential negative consequences through prevention action, reduced consumption, or abstinence.